jeanslack/DrumsT/README.md

 - Databases can be imported on future drums installations

-- The lesson tables are pre-formatted with the following cells:

-ID class, Attendances, Lesson Date, Chart Reading, Hands/foots Setting, Rudiments, Coordination, Styles, Minus One, Other-1, Other-2, Other-3, Votes, Note/Reminder.
+- The lesson tables are pre-formatted with the following cells: Attendances, Lesson Date, Chart Reading, Hands/foots Setting, Rudiments, Coordination, Styles, Minus One, Votes and Note/Reminder.